Healthy Homes Assessment Wairoa

 What We Do

-As building inspectors, we take on all issues that come with specialist house inspections.
-We’re there to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors, we are experts in all elements that come with specialist house Inspections.
+We are there to ensure that you make the correct decision when buying your next home.

-We are serious about your investment We will conduct detailed checks to make sure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun parts of owning or purchasing an house.
+We take your investment seriously, and undertake detailed inspections so you won’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the enjoyable aspects of owning or purchasing a home.

-We specialise in a range of solutions to ensure that you are completely aware of the state of any property you may be looking to purchase or sell and also other services.
+We specialise in a variety of services to make sure you are completely updated on the condition of any property you might be contemplating buying or selling as well as additional services.

-With our systematic method of conducting your home inspection and the most up-to-date software technology which includes digital photos in the Report, you can actually see any problems that might be identified.
-Because of our comprehensive reporting it is no wonder we have so many clients who recommend our service to family and friends.
+We have a systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into your document, you can actually see any problems that might be discovered.
+Through our detailed report, it is no wonder we receive so many referrals from clients our service to family members and friends.

 • Pre Purchase & Pre Sale Reports